ma-hei/RNN-experiments/README.md

     print(len(rnn_train_data))
     print(rnn_train_data[0])

 We see that rnn_train_data is a SimpleDataset of length 1.
-Printing the single entry shows a tuple where the first item represents the training string from the first character to the new line symbol and the second item represents the string from the second character until the new line character.
-In each training step, the second item will be the learning target.
+Printing the single entry shows a tuple where the first item represents the training string from the first character to the last character and the second item represents the string from the second character until the new line character.
+Thus, in each training step, the second item will be the learning target.

 Next, the "forward-pass" of the RNN: